Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: Low regularity Strichartz for the paradifferential flow

+This uses \eqref{which-V}, which allows us once more apply twice the unbalanced bilinear $L^2_{t,x}$ bound \eqref{uv-bi-unbal-boot}, exactly as in the proof of \eqref{err2}.
+This concludes the proof of the proposition. \end{proof}

-Now we show how to choose $V_{<\lambda^\sigma}$ so that the equation \eqref{para-reb} has good dispersive properties after a favourable change of coordinates.
+Now we show how to choose frequency localized potentials $V_{<\lambda^\sigma}$ and $W_{<\lambda^\sigma}$ so that the equation \eqref{para-reb} has good dispersive properties after a favourable change of coordinates.
 Our change of coordinates is chosen so that it flattens the principal part of the equation.
-Such a strategy has been used before, see \cite{BP}, but only in a situation where the coefficients are time independent; there, the change of coordinates completely solves the problem.
+Such a strategy has been used before, see \cite{BP}, but only in a situation where the coefficients are time independent; there, the change of coordinates completely solves the problem, as it produces first order terms which are shown to be perturbative via local smoothing estimates.
 In our case, the difficulty lies in the fact that the coefficients are inherently time dependent.
 Because of this, the change of coordinates merely shifts the problem, rather than solving it.

 Our change of the spatial variable $x\rightarrow y$ is chosen so that

 which gives